 Can I appeal the Parking Charge Notice?

 If you would like to contest the Parking Charge Notice you can do so in writing via the address below or appeal using our online appeals form Appeals & Disputes.
-All correspondence must include the PCN reference number, your vehicle registration, your name, address and the name of the driver (if different) and any supporting evidence.
+All correspondence must include the PCN reference number, your vehicle registration, your name, address, and the name of the driver (if different) and any supporting evidence.
 All appeals should be marked for the attention of our Appeals Department.
 Appeals must be received within the first 28 days from the date that the PCN was issued.
 Any appeal received after 28 days will not be considered.
 Please allow up to 14 days for your appeal to be processed.
-Should your appeal be ‘declined’ you have the opportunity to appeal with the IAS within 21 days of your appeal declined response.
+Should your appeal be ‘declined’ you will have the opportunity to appeal with the IAS within 21 days of your appeal declined response.
 If you appeal with the IAS, your account will be placed ‘On Hold’ until we receive the adjudication result.
 Once a PCN has been paid in full, NPM acknowledge that the individual has accepted liability for the PCN.
 NPM do not refund paid parking charge notices and NPM will not process any appeals made after payment.

-Write to: National Parking Management Ltd, 20 Francis Street, Northampton, NN1 2NZ
+Write to: National Parking Management Ltd, 18 Tweed Road, Northampton, NN5 5AJ